jaryaman/propNews/README.md

 - `newsapi_key.txt`
 - `twitter_API_keys.txt`

-see `Dropbox/hackathon_qaly/Tweeting_technical_stuff/newsapi_key.txt`
+see `Dropbox/hackathon_qaly/Tweeting_technical_stuff` which contains these files.
 These files are kept in the directory above this repository to avoid accidental commits to GitHub.
 Also, the `tweepy` module is required:
 ```
 $ easy_install tweepy
 ```